zamazan4ik/awesome-pgo/article/article.md

 * mrustc: [No PGO support](https://github.com/thepowersgang/mrustc/issues/304)
 * [Ferrocene](https://ferrous-systems.com/ferrocene/): Since it's downstream for the Rustc compiler, it supports PGO.
 However, the compiler itself [is not built](https://github.com/ferrocene/ferrocene/issues/22) with PGO.
 * [gcc-rs](https://rust-gcc.github.io/): Honestly, too alpha-quality right now for pinging the developers about PGO support.
-One day if the project will be alive, the developers will be able to add PGO support based on the GCC's PGO infrastructure.
-Now I believe that PGO does not work with `gcc-rs`.
+One day if the project still will be alive, the developers will be able to add PGO support based on the GCC's PGO infrastructure.
+For now I believe that PGO does not work with `gcc-rs`.

 ### Go